marshallward/fma-op-order/README.rst

    s = a*b + (c*d)

 should unambiguously compute ``c*d`` before applying the FMA.
-However, this is not the case in some of the tested compilers, which appear to aggressively apply FMAs where possible.
+However, not all compilers appear to respect this.

 This is still under investigation.